-Table~\ref{tab:str_results} presents the quantitative results of the STR task using the MEAN network training on CAS(ME)$^2$ and testing on the MEGC 2025 test set of ME-STR.
-The spotting results indicate the substantial challenge of localizing MEs in long video sequences, as evidenced by the high numbers of FPs and FNs, and the low numbers of precision, recall, and F1 in both datasets.
-The recognition results, evaluated on the intervals detected by the spotting module, demonstrate a slightly higher performance on certain metrics, but are ultimately constrained by the quality of the detected intervals.
+Table~\ref{tab:str_results} presents the quantitative results of the STR task using the MEAN network training on CAS(ME)$^2$ and testing on the MEGC 2025 ME-STR test set.
+The spotting results indicate the substantial challenge of localising MEs in long video sequences, as evidenced by the high number of FPs and FNs, and the low numbers of precision, recall, and F1 in both datasets.
+The recognition results, evaluated on the intervals detected by the spotting module, demonstrate slightly higher performance on certain metrics, but are ultimately constrained by the quality of the detected intervals.
 The overall STRS score, defined as the product of the spotting and recognition F1-scores, remains low for both datasets (0.0062 for SAMM and 0.0086 for CAS(ME)\textsuperscript{3}), primarily due to the limited recall and precision achieved in the spotting stage.
-This outcome highlights that the bottleneck in ME analysis systems lies predominantly in the spotting task; improvements in the temporal localization of ME are likely to yield substantial gains in end-to-end analysis performance.
+This outcome highlights that the bottleneck in ME analysis systems lies predominantly in the spotting task; improvements in the temporal localisation of ME are likely to yield substantial gains in end-to-end analysis performance.